+Criterion Standard Instructions

+С 1 Not Applicable / De Minimis Effect:

+Explain why the facility does not impose a barrier to upstream fish passage in the designated zone.
+Description of the distribution data and the lock of reignators fish.

+Document available fish distribution data and the lack of migratory fish species in the vicinity.
+If migratory fish species have been extirpated from the area, explain why the

+facility is or was not the cause of this.

-Criterion Standard Instructions С 1 Not Applicable / De Minimis Effect: • Explain why the facility does not impose a barrier to upstream fish passage in the designated zone. • Document available fish distribution data and the lack of migratory fish species in the vicinity.
+Criterion Standard Instructions С 1 Not Applicable / De Minimis Effect: • Explain why the facility does not impose a barrier to upstream fish passage in the designated zone.
+Document available fish distribution data and the lack of migratory fish species in the vicinity.
 If migratory fish species have been extirpated from the area, explain why the facility is or was not the cause of this.

-Criterion Standard Instructions С 1 Not Applicable / De Minimis Effect: • Explain why the facility does not impose a barrier to upstream fish passage in the designated zone. • Document available fish distribution data and the lack of migratory fish species in the vicinity.
+Criterion Standard Instructions С 1 Not Applicable / De Minimis Effect: Explain why the facility does not impose a barrier to upstream fish passage in the designated zone.
+Document available fish distribution data and the lack of migratory fish species in the vicinity.
 If migratory fish species have been extirpated from the area, explain why the facility is or was not the cause of this.

-Criterion Standard Instructions С 1 Not Applicable / De Minimis Effect: • Explain why the facility does not impose a barrier to upstream fish passage in the designated zone. • Document available fish distribution data and the lack of migratory fish species in the vicinity.
-If migratory fish species have been extirpated from the area, explain why the facility is or was not the cause of this.

-Criterion Standard Instructions С 1 Not Applicable / De Minimis Effect: • Explain why the facility does not impose a barrier to upstream fish passage in the designated zone. • Document available fish distribution data and the lack of migratory fish species in the vicinity.
-If migratory fish species have been extirpated from the area, explain why the facility is or was not the cause of this.
+Criterion Standard Instructions С 1 Not Applicable / De Minimis Effect: • Explain why the facility does not impose a barrier to upstream fish passage in the designated zone.
+Document available fish distribution data and the lack of migratory fish species in the vicinity.
+If migratory fish species have been extirpated from the area, explain why the facility is or was not the cause of this. racinty is or was not the cause of this.

-Criterion Standard Instructions

-D 2 Agency Recommendation:

-Identify the proceeding and source, date, and specifics of the agency recommendation applied (NOTE: there may be more than one; identify and explain which is most environmentally stringent).
+Criterion Standard Instructions D 2 Agency Recommendation: Identify the proceeding and source, date, and specifics of the agency recommendation applied (NOTE: there may be more than one; identify and explain which is most environmentally stringent).
 Explain the scientific or technical basis for the agency recommendation, including methods and data used.
 This is required regardless of whether the recommendation is part of a Settlement Agreement or not.
 Describe any provisions for fish passage monitoring or effectiveness determinations that are part of the agency recommendation, and how these are being implemented.